viant/neatly/README.md

 Note that there are being expaned in double qoutes thus they became of text type.
 In order to convert then to int data type, AsInt user defined function is being used.

-Pipe is used to provide substitution source, it can be a JSON object, or another external resource to JSON or YAML file.
+Space (or pipe) can used to provide additional external substitution source, it can be a JSON object, or another external resource to JSON or YAML file.
+Pipe can be used to separate inline sources.
-Multi piping substitution is supported.
+Multi source substitution is supported.

 Neatly tabular alternative representation.